zkulbeda/english-cards/10 youth and society.md

 2. What should you do to become a scout?
 3. How long have you been a scout?

-4. Do you much training?
+4. Do you do much training?
 5. Are you proud of being a scout?

 #### 4. You are an active member of a real or imaginary youth organization.
 Their aim is to find new members.
 What steps do you recommend?